-- 1) The Secretary of Defense shall submit to the Congress each year, not later than 45 days after the date on which the President submits to the Congress the budget for a fiscal year, a report on the progress made by the Secretary in carrying out environmental restoration activities at military installations. - 2) Each such report shall include, with respect to environmental restoration activities for each military installation, the following: - A) A statement of the number of sites at which a hazardous substance has been identified. - B) A statement of the status of the response actions proposed for or initiated at the military installation. - C) A statement of the total cost estimated for such response actions. - D) A statement of the amount of funds obligated by the Secretary for such response actions, and the progress made in implementing the response actions during the fiscal year preceding the year in which the report is submitted, including an explanation of - any cost overruns for such response actions, if the amount of funds obligated for such response actions exceeds the estimated cost for those response actions by the greater of 15 percent of the estimated cost or \$10,000,000; and - ii) any deviation in the schedule (including a milestone schedule specified in an agreement, order, or mandate) for such response action of more than 180 days. - E) A statement of the amount of funds allocated by the Secretary for, and the anticipated progress in implementing, such response actions during the fiscal year in which the report is submitted. - F) A statement of the amount of funds requested for such response action for the five fiscal years following the fiscal year in which the report is submitted, and the anticipated progress in implementing such response actions for the fiscal year for which the budget is submitted.
+- 1) The Secretary of Defense shall submit to the Congress each year, not later than 45 days after the date on which the President submits to the Congress the budget for a fiscal year, a report on the progress made by the Secretary in carrying out environmental restoration activities at military installations. - 2) Each such report shall include, with respect to environmental restoration activities for each military installation, the following: - A) A statement of the number of sites at which a hazardous substance has been identified. - B) A statement of the status of the response actions proposed for or initiated at the military installation. - C) A statement of the total cost estimated for such response actions. - D) A statement of the amount of funds obligated by the Secretary for such response actions, and the progress made in implementing the response actions during the fiscal year preceding the year in which the report is submitted, including an explanation of - i) any cost overruns for such response actions, if the amount of funds obligated for such response actions exceeds the estimated cost for those response actions by the greater of 15 percent of the estimated cost or \$10,000,000; and - ii) any deviation in the schedule (including a milestone schedule specified in an agreement, order, or mandate) for such response action of more than 180 days. - E) A statement of the amount of funds allocated by the Secretary for, and the anticipated progress in implementing, such response actions during the fiscal year in which the report is submitted. - F) A statement of the amount of funds requested for such response action for the five fiscal years following the fiscal year in which the report is submitted, and the anticipated progress in implementing such response actions for the fiscal year for which the budget is submitted. - G) A statement of the total costs incurred for such response actions as of the date of submission of the report.